 The SSBG/Protective Service Homemaker Program, funded by State of Tennessee Department of Human Services, provides supportive services to adults (Adult Protective Services (APS) cases) who have been threatened with abuse, neglect, or exploitation and require assistance to prevent this from occurring.
 Services focus on activities which the client can no longer do for themselves and which are necessary for the person to remain at home, including emotional support and encouragement during periods of loneliness and depression.
 Services are directed at teaching homemaking and daily living skills to these individuals.
-During fiscal year 2011, 8,393 hours of service were provided to 111 clients.
+During fiscal year 2012, a total of 8,976 hours of service were provided to 104 clients.